wcgordon1/TustinRecruiting/src/content/glossary/ransomware-mitigation.md

       Information and Event Management (SIEM), Data Loss Prevention (DLP), Cloud Security Posture Management (CSPM)
 ---
-Ransomware Mitigation refers to a comprehensive set of techniques and strategies designed to prevent, detect, and minimize the damage caused by ransomware attacks—a type of malicious software designed to block access to a computer system or data until a ransom is paid.
-These strategies are crucial for safeguarding sensitive information, maintaining operational continuity, and protecting organizational reputation.
-Ransomware mitigation encompasses a range of proactive and reactive measures, including but not limited to regular data backups, network segmentation, user education, and incident response planning.
-The ultimate goal of ransomware mitigation is to reduce the likelihood of a successful attack and limit the potential impact if an attack occurs.
+Ransomware Mitigation refers to the comprehensive set of techniques and strategies employed to prevent, detect, and respond to ransomware attacks, thereby minimizing potential damage.
+Ransomware is a type of malicious software designed to block access to a computer system or encrypt data until a sum of money is paid, often in cryptocurrency.
+Mitigation encompasses a range of proactive and reactive measures aimed at safeguarding systems and data from such attacks.
+These measures include implementing robust cybersecurity practices, ensuring regular data backups, educating employees on security awareness, deploying advanced threat detection technologies, and developing incident response plans.
+The goal of ransomware mitigation is not only to protect against initial infection but also to limit the impact of an attack and enable swift recovery.

 ## Common Applications

 ### Data Backups
-Regularly scheduled data backups are fundamental to ransomware mitigation.
-By maintaining up-to-date copies of critical data, organizations can restore their systems to a pre-attack state without succumbing to ransom demands.
+Regularly scheduled backups are critical in ransomware mitigation.
+They ensure that data can be restored to its pre-attack state, minimizing the disruption and potential data loss caused by an attack.

 ### Network Segmentation
-Network segmentation involves dividing a network into smaller, isolated segments.
-This containment strategy limits the spread of ransomware within an organization, ensuring that even if one segment is compromised, others remain secure.
+By dividing a network into smaller, isolated segments, organizations can limit the spread of ransomware, reducing the potential impact on the entire network.

 ### Endpoint Protection
-Deploying advanced endpoint protection solutions helps detect and block ransomware before it can execute.
-These solutions use behavioral analysis, machine learning, and threat intelligence to identify suspicious activities.
+Deploying endpoint protection solutions such as antivirus software, firewalls, and intrusion detection systems helps in identifying and blocking ransomware before it can execute.

-### User Training and Awareness
+### Employee Training
-Educating employees about the risks of ransomware and how to recognize phishing attempts is essential.
-User awareness can significantly reduce the likelihood of accidental installations of ransomware.

-### Incident Response Planning
-Having a robust incident response plan ensures a quick and effective reaction to ransomware attacks.
-This includes predefined steps for containing the threat, communicating with stakeholders, and restoring affected systems.
+Educating employees about recognizing phishing emails and other common vectors of ransomware attacks is a crucial preventive measure.

 ## Safety Considerations

-### Regular Updates and Patching
+### Regular Software Updates
-Keeping software and systems updated with the latest security patches is critical to closing vulnerabilities that ransomware might exploit.
+Ensure that all software, including operating systems and applications, is kept up to date with the latest security patches to protect against known vulnerabilities that ransomware might exploit.

-### Access Control
-Implementing strict access controls and using least privilege principles can minimize the risk of unauthorized users introducing ransomware into the network.

-### Monitoring and Detection
-Continuous monitoring of network traffic and system activities can help detect anomalies indicative of ransomware activities, allowing for rapid response.
+### Least Privilege Principle
+Implementing the least privilege principle ensures that users and applications operate with the minimum levels of access required, reducing the potential damage if a system is compromised.

+### Incident Response Plan
+Having a well-documented and tested incident response plan enables organizations to respond quickly and effectively to a ransomware attack, minimizing downtime and data loss.

 ## Related Terms or Concepts

 ### Malware
-A broad category of malicious software that includes ransomware, viruses, worms, and more.
+A broader category of malicious software that includes ransomware, as well as viruses, worms, and trojans.

+### Encryption
+A process used by ransomware to make data inaccessible without a decryption key, often at the heart of a ransomware attack.

+### Threat Intelligence
+The practice of gathering and analyzing information about threats and threat actors to inform and improve defense strategies, including ransomware mitigation efforts.

 ### Phishing
-A common attack vector for ransomware, where attackers trick users into clicking malicious links or downloading harmful attachments.
+A common technique used by cybercriminals to deliver ransomware, typically involving deceptive emails that trick users into downloading malicious attachments or clicking on harmful links.

-### Encryption
-While encryption is a legitimate security practice, ransomware uses it maliciously to lock victims out of their data.

-### Incident Response
-A set of procedures and practices designed to detect, respond to, and recover from cybersecurity incidents, including ransomware attacks.